cvs-health/testaro/CONTRIBUTING.md

 ### Step 4

-The fourth step is to implement the rule.
-To optimize quality, it may be wise for one person to perform steps 1, 2, and 3, and then for a second person to perform step 4.
+The fourth step is to implement the new rule by creating a JavaScript or JSON file and saving it in the `testaro` directory.

+To optimize quality, it may be wise for one person to perform steps 1, 2, and 3, and then for a second person independently to perform step 4 (“clean-room” development).
-The rule is implemented in a JavaScript or JSON file that is saved in the `testaro` directory.

-develop the rule in accord with your specification.
-Developing the rule consists of:
-1. Creating a rule-definition file.
-1. Adding the file to the `testaro` directory.
-1. Validating it.

-For example, if the new rule has the ID `bigAlt`, it must succeed when the statement `npm test bigAlt` is executed.
+At any time after an implementation is attempted or revised, the developer can run the validation on it, simply by executing the statement `npm test xyz` (replacing `xyz` with the name of the new rule).
+When the implementation fails validation, diagnosis may find fault either with the implementation or with the validator.

+Whether a new rule should be implemented in JSON or JavaScript depends on the complexity of the rule.
+The JSON format is effective for simple rules,and JavaScript is needed for more complex rules.

 ### Simple rules

-Some existing Testaro rules are simple enough to be defined in JSON files.
-If a new rule is similarly simple, you can define it with a similar JSON file.

-An example is the `titledEl` rule:
+You can create a JSON-defined rule if a single CSS selector can identify all and only the elements on a page that violate the rule.

+Suppose, for example, that you want a rule prohibiting `i` elements (because `i` represents confusingly many different semantic properties).
+A single CSS selector, namely `"i"`, will identify all the `i` elements on the page, so this rule can be defined with JSON.

+ Substantially more complex rules, too, can satisfy this criterion.
+An example is the `captionLoc` rule, which prohibits `caption` elements that are not the first children of `table` elements.
+Its CSS selector is `"*:not(table) > caption, caption:not(:first-child)"`.
+That selector identifies every `caption` element that is the child of any non-`table` element, and also every caption element that is not the first among its sibling elements.
+The only ways to **avoid** being caught by this selector are (1) not to be a `caption` element and (2) to be a `caption` element that is the first child of a `table` element.
+Thus, the selector catches all the `caption` elements that are not first children of `table` elements, and only those.

+You can copy and revise any of the existing JSON files in the `testaro` directory to implement a new rule.
+If, for example, you start with a copy of the `titledEl` file, you can change its properties to fit your new rule.
+In particular:

 ```json
 {